ekovv/url-shortener/README.md

 # go-musthave-shortener-tpl
 # 🎲 Service on Go(Gin) for shortening url using a special algorithm and storing in a database/file/memory 🎲

+# 🎬 Description

+Receives a link to a web resource from the client and, using a text reduction algorithm, shortens it and saves it in storage (your choice: memory, file, database) and sends it back.
+The new short link will automatically redirect all clients to the original (longer) link.

 # 📞 Endpoints
 ```http
 POST /